Fully funded course that supports the development of a whole school restorative approach to mental health and well-being.

 Our course works in synergy with the DfE recommended reflection tools to assess your school’s existing approach to mental health and wellbeing:

 ‘Fostering Restorative Practice in Schools’ meets the core outcomes identified in the Green Paper, ‘Transforming children and young people’s mental health provision’.

 State-funded schools and colleges in England can apply for a DfE grant to cover the full cost of our course, which is £995.
-If your setting is ready to develop or implement a whole school or college approach to mental health and well-being, and has a senior mental health lead available to undertake training from, or after, 1st April 2022, you can confirm your eligibility and apply through the online grant application form.
+If your setting is ready to develop or implement a whole school or college approach to mental health and well-being, and has a senior mental health lead available to undertake training by the end of March 2023, you can confirm your eligibility and apply through the DfE online grant application form.

 If you’d like to secure your place on our course, please follow these steps to ensure you access funding:

 All aspects of the training are delivered online.
 Some elements are self-directed on our learning platform and some are live, real-time sessions on Zoom with our trainers leading the learning.

 Our programme is designed for anyone in a school or sixth form college in England, who has taken on the role of leading mental health across the whole school.
 You will learn about the principles of restorative practice, how these support positive mental health and well-being as part of your whole-school approach.
 You will have opportunities to apply those principles to your context.